 Rinse and repeat.
 Loved seeing how calm the team remained throughout.
 Grace Berger (16 points) got them through the first onslaught with a couple big midrange jumpers.
-Sydney Parrish (18 points) hit was 3-7 from deep and hit a pair of huge threes to keep it close in the second half:
+Sydney Parrish (18 points) was 3-7 from deep and hit a pair of huge threes to keep it close in the second half:

 Talk about a logo three.

 National Player of the Year candidate Mackenzie Holmes came alive in the fourth, finishing the game with 21 points and scoring seven of IU’s last nine points.
 She was awesome off the pick ‘n roll down the stretch, setting multiple earth-shattering screens that knocked Hawkeye defenders over.
 She turned Czinano into BBQ chicken in 1v1 situations and drew a huge foul (not a travel btw) when the game was tied at 83 with 1.5 seconds remaining.
-Holmes sank both free throws and Hoosier fans were feeling very good, but sometimes a game comes to whoever shoots last and today that was Iowa.
+Holmes sank both free throws and Hoosier fans were feeling very good, but sometimes a game comes down to whoever shoots last and today that was Iowa.
 It is what it is.

 Only real question left to ask is if Mackenzie Holmes should’ve intentionally missed the second free throw.
 I personally think maybe...?
-I know a two can win it for Iowa in that situation but a tick and a half goes away real fast in a mad scramble for the ball, just have to hope they don’t grab the rebound cleanly and call timeout super quickly.
+I know a two can win it for Iowa in that situation but a tick and a half goes away real fast in a mad scramble for the ball, just have to hope they don’t grab a clean rebound and call timeout quickly.
 Don’t think it mattered that much, but some interesting food for thought.
 I’m curious to see if Teri Moren will switch up the strategy if the Hoosiers find themselves in a similar situation in the postseason.

 Probably a walk around the neighborhood, maybe a nap.
 Whatever floats your boat.